 Factors That Affect Oil and Gas Kelly’s Life

-For minimal rounding, there must be a close fit between the kelly and the roller assembly, with the rollers fitting the largest spot on the kelly flats.
+For minimal rounding, there must be a close fit between the Kelly and the roller assembly, with the rollers fitting the most prominent spot on the Kelly flats.
 Manufacturing techniques and rig operating practices play important roles in determining this fit.

 The manufacturing of square and hexagonal Kellys are from bars with an “as-forged” drive section or bars with fully-machined drive sections.
 Machined Kellys are more expensive, but they offer the following features, which tend to result in more extended life: